Thomas T. Mackie: Career

-In 1946 he was appointed as Professor of Preventive Medicine at the Bowman Gray Medical School in Winston Salem, North Carolina.
-His second wife, Janet Welch was appointed as Assistant Professor in the same department.
-Welch was an English doctor who had specialised in Tropical medicine and had worked as a missionary doctor in Kenya and Nyasaland in Africa during the 1920s and 30.
+In 1946, he was appointed as professor of preventive medicine at the Bowman Gray Medical School in Winston-Salem, North Carolina.
+His second wife, Janet Welch, was appointed as an assistant professor in the same department.
+Welch was an English doctor who had specialised in tropical medicine and had worked as a missionary doctor in Kenya and Nyasaland during the 1920s and 30s.
 She and Mackie first met when both were undertaking postgraduate studies at the London School of Hygiene and Tropical Medicine in 1930.

-During his time at Bowman Gray, Mackie was instrumental in persuading the School to establishan Institute of Tropical Medicine in the Dominican Republic.
+During his time at Bowman Gray, Mackie was instrumental in persuading the school to establish an Institute of Tropical Medicine in the Dominican Republic.
 The Woolworth family made a major financial contribution to the establishment of this Institute.

 Mackie left his post at the school in the summer of 1951.
 Correspondence from the time suggests that his relationship with the school management had been fairly fractious from the outset.

-After leaving Bowman Gray, Mackie continued to work in the field of Tropical Medicine.
-His post resignation correspondence with Coy Carpenter, the Dean of the School shows that by 1952, he was running the new Institute of Tropical Medicine in the Dominican Republic and that the American Foundation for Tropical Medicine had taken over the administration of the Institute from the Bowman Gray School.
+After leaving Bowman Gray, Mackie continued to work in the field of tropical medicine.
+His post-resignation correspondence with Coy Carpenter, the dean of the school, shows that by 1952, he was running the new Institute of Tropical Medicine in the Dominican Republic and that the American Foundation for Tropical Medicine had taken over the administration of the institute from the Bowman Gray School.

 Personal

 Thomas Mackie married 3 times.
 In 1921, he married Carolyn Bleecker Van Courtlandt; together they had two daughters, Carolyn (born in 1923) and Dorothy (1927).

-Mackie divorced from Carolyn in July 1941 and married Janet Welch in March 1942.
+Mackie and Carolyn were divorced in July 1941.
+Mackie married Janet Welch in March 1942.

-Mackie’s second marriage ended in divorce in December 1951 and he married his third wife, Helen Holme Warnock 15 days later.
+Mackie’s second marriage ended in divorce in December 1951.
+He married his third wife, Helen Holme Warnock, 15 days later.

 Death

 Thomas Mackie died on October 5, 1955.
-He suffered a pulmonary embolism in his lung which resulted in a heart attack.
-In April of that year he had spent several weeks in hospital recovering from the effects of smoke inhalation while fighting a fire on his land in Bridgeport, Connecticut.
+He suffered a pulmonary embolism which resulted in a heart attack.
+In April of that year, he had spent several weeks in hospital recovering from the effects of smoke inhalation while fighting a fire on his land in Bridgeport, Connecticut.
 According to his family, he had not fully recovered at the time of his death.
 Legal action against the couple who allegedly started the fire was still pending at the time of his death.